 Discrepancies arise from local economic conditions, foreign exchange rates or the fact that an airline will try to poach passengers from outside its home country by offering cut-price fares.
 You can thus use airfare geo-arbitrage to your advantage.

 For example, in Europe this can work very well with the main carriers.
-Let’s consider someone wanting to fly from London to Tokyo return on British Airways Club World.
-Often it is up to 50% cheaper to start your journey from another European city such as Amsterdam, Milan, Stockholm, Oslo or Istanbul.
+Let’s consider someone wanting to fly from London to Toronto return on British Airways Club World.
+Often it is around 50% cheaper to start your journey from another European city (or further afield) such as Amsterdam, Cairo, Dublin, Istanbul, Lisbon, Milan, Stockholm, Oslo or Warsaw.

-You can probably see that we need to book and pay extra for positioning flights to and from Milan.
+You can probably see that we need to book and pay extra for positioning flights to and from Dublin.
 However with the savings you make these extra costs should be negligible.

-Another reason in this case that flying from Europe – instead of the UK – cuts the fare is that you avoid paying UK Air Passenger Duty (tax) which happens to be the highest in the world.
-[Tip: If you must originate in the UK, then starting in Inverness (Scotland) also avoids the duty.]
+Another reason that flying from Europe – instead of the UK – cuts the fare is that you avoid paying UK Air Passenger Duty (tax) which happens to be the highest in the world.

 This arbitrage strategy also works with other Euro airlines such as Air France, KLM, Iberia and Lufthansa.
 Turkish Airlines and the Gulf carriers (Emirates/Etihad/Qatar Airways) can also offer special business class deals departing from various European countries.

 Keep an eye on special offers available on local country sites of each airline, as mentioned earlier.
-At this time, flights from Stockholm and Oslo are often competitively priced in the premium classes.
+Over the ast few years, flights from Stockholm and Oslo have often competitively priced in the premium classes.

 ITA Matrix has many advanced airfare search string options, see this useful guide from Google.